Rjuzariah/VSA_React_Next_FE/README.md

-VSA_REACT_NEXT_FE is a React Next.js application that provides a web interface for VSA (Voucher Seat Allocation).
-It allows users to manage vouchers, allocate seats, and perform various voucher-related operations.
+VSA_REACT_NEXT_FE is a React Next.js application that provides a web interface for VSA (Voucher Seat Assignment).
+It allows users to manage Aricraft and allocate voucher seats.

 ## Feature
-- Manage Flight
+- Manage Aircraft
 - Generate Voucher Seat

 ## Prerequisites